 That said, if you have a big effect going outside, you’re probably living in a lot of dissonance.
 (You might want to take a look at that.)

-[When my spouse asked for a divorce, I hoped that my leaving would bring him outside more (to do the yard work that I was doing no longer for him) his lifestyle was unhealthy, at least in my opinion, though his ‘doctors’ never queried.
-He did, and you know what, he IS really enjoying that!
-(And his health is objectively better!)]
+[When my spouse, a type-A surgeon, asked for a divorce, I hoped that my leaving would bring him outside more -to do the yard work that I was no longer doing).
+Being in a hospital with eyes and body immersed in artificial lighting in addition to having highly processed diet, his lifestyle was unhealthy.
+At least in my opinion, though his ‘doctors’ never queried any causes to his inflammatory diagnoses.

 [2]Maybe their land formations connect more directly to earth’s magnetic core beckoning the energy?